s-gryt/sgryt.com/_posts/2023-08-07-7-strategies-accelerate-code-reviews-boost-productivity.md

 - [GitHub's Code Review Best Practices](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews)
 - [Google's Engineering Practices Documentation](https://google.github.io/eng-practices/)

 By implementing these strategies, we transformed our code review process from a bottleneck into a catalyst for team growth and code quality.
-Remember, the goal isn't just faster reviews—it's better software and a stronger team. 🚀👩‍💻👨‍💻
+Remember, the goal isn't just faster reviews - it's better software and a stronger team. 🚀👩‍💻👨‍💻